| One

 Vaults of Dresden are covered with sapphires from Sri

+Lanka.
 Local lapidaries cut most of the island’s

 gem rough.
 Striving for maximum weight in each finished